-The institute for psychology of the University of Würzburg was founded by Oswald Külpe in 1896, two years after he had accepted a call for a professorship in philosophy and aesthetics.
-During the founding years he was supported to a great extent by Karl Marbe who moved from the University of Bonn to Wuerzburg due to his friendship with Külpe.
-In Wuerzburg he qualified as professor and became a private docent.
-It was Marbe, together with his doctoral students August Mayer and Johannes Orth, who initiated and published the first experiments in Denkpsychologie (psychology of thought) which later became famous as part of the Wuerzburg School.
-When Marbe accepted a call from the Academy of Commercial and Social Sciences in Frankfurt in 1905 (where he later established the still remaining psychological institute of the University of Frankfurt) Külpe proceeded his studies on the psychology of thinking together with his assistant Karl Bühler.
-An open dispute between young Bühler and the 75-years old Wilhelm Wundt caused a rising publicity of the Wuerzburg School – a term that was used for the first time by Albert Michotte in 1907.
-However, the term was not set to the school’s location and was broadcasted by Külpe even after his appointment to the University of Bonn in 1909.
-This also explains why Otto Selz counts to the Wuerzburg School although he had never worked at Wuerzburg University.
+Already in 1896, the Institute for Psychology of the University of Würzburg was founded by Oswald Külpe, two years after he had accepted a call for a professorship in philosophy and aesthetics.
+During the founding years he was supported to a great extent by Karl Marbe who moved from the University of Bonn to Würzburg due to his friendship with Külpe.
+In Würzburg he habilitated and became a private docent.
+It was Marbe, together with his doctoral students August Mayer and Johannes Orth, who initiated and published the first experiments in Denkpsychologie (psychology of thought) which later became famous as part of the Würzburg School.
+When Marbe accepted a call from the Academy of Commercial and Social Sciences in Frankfurt in 1905 (where he later established the still remaining psychological institute of the University of Frankfurt), Külpe proceeded his studies on the psychology of thinking together with his assistant Karl Bühler.
+An open dispute between young Bühler and the 75-years old Wilhelm Wundt caused a rising publicity of the Würzburg School – a term that was used for the first time by Albert Michotte in 1907.
+However, the psychology of the Würzburg School was not set to the school’s location in Würzburg and was continued by Külpe even after his appointment to the University of Bonn in 1909.
+This also explains why Otto Selz counts to the Würzburg School although he had never worked at Würzburg University.
 Next to Karl Bühler and Otto Selz, several important psychologists had been practicing in Würzburg, such as Narziß Ach, Kurt Koffka, Max Wertheimer, Henry Jackson Watt, Richard Pauli, Albert Michotte and even Charles Spearman.

 Karl Marbe returned to Würzburg as Külpe’s successor on the faculty’s special request in the winter term of 1909/10.
 He stayed there until he became professor emeritus in 1935, and overall he worked longer for the institute than any other member before and after him.
 Those days Marbe’s research interests laid mainly in applied psychology, he worked as a forensic expert for the court, published studies about advertisement and consumer psychology, developed aptitude diagnostics for dentists, gave high attention to industrial accidents and conducted research on industrial product design, such as discussing the question whether customers prefer lathering or non-lathering toothpaste.
 Through his work, Marbe successfully established a center for applied psychology in Würzburg.
 However, he did also work on theoretical sciences and developed an extensive theory on uniformity, which explained suggestion, mind reading and crowd psychology phenomena.